sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 AND nationality = 'USA';
 ```

-Take a go at using `BETWEEN` with `AND` on the films data to get the title and release year of all Spanish films released between 1990 and 2000 with budgets over $100 million.
+Take a go at using `BETWEEN` with `AND` on the films data to get the title and release year of all Spanish films released between 1990 and 2000 (inclusive) with budgets over $100 million.
 We have broken the problem into smaller steps so that you can build the query as you go along!

 *** =pre_exercise_code
 ```{python}